 Using the average cost method has a unique effect in that it prevents COGS from being impacted by excessive production costs.
 For example, if the average cost of most of your products is between $40-$50, one product with a cost of $400 will wildly affect your COGS with other inventory methods.
 However, if you’re using the average cost method, the expensive product will barely move the needle.

 Special Identification Method (SIM)

 The special identification method calculates the specific cost of each individual product to determine the ending inventory and COGS.

 For example, with LIFO, Product X might cost $5000, which applies to each unit of Product X produced.
 With SIM, the individual cost for each unit of Product X is accounted for.
 So instead of a base of $5000 per unit, the cost can vary depending on specific variables around each unit.

 SIM is used for businesses to check which item was sold and the exact cost.
 SIM is typically used in industries that sell unique items like cars, real estate, and jewelry.

 How Daasity Makes Commerce Analytics Easier

-Daasity is an eCommerce data and analytics platform that helps you centralize your data and track vital metrics from one platform.
+Daasity is a data and analytics platform that helps you centralize your data and track vital metrics from one platform.
 With Daasity's single, unified view, you can accurately track COGS and other vital metrics to measure the health of your business.

 To learn more about how Daasity helps you track your metrics and grow your business, check out our on-demand demo.